-- 4.2.
-The new Certificate must have a new tracking number, signature and date. - 4.3.
+4.3.
 The request for a new Certificate may be honoured without re-verification of the item(s) condition.
-The new Certificate is not a statement of current condition and should refer to the previous Certificate in block 12 by the following statement; 'This Certificate corrects the error(s) in block(s) [enter block(s) corrected] of the Certificate [enter original tracking number] dated [enter original issuance date] and does not cover conformity/condition/release to service'.
+The new Certificate is not a statement of current condition and should refer to the previous Certificate in block 12 by the following statement; 'This Certificate corrects the error(s) in block(s) (enter block(s) corrected) of the Certificate (enter original tracking number) dated (enter original issuance date) and does not cover conformity/condition/release to service'.
 Both Certificates should be retained according to the retention period associated with the first.